paypal/TLS-update/README.md

 ### PHP

 PHP uses the system supplied CURL library.
-Version 7.34.0 or later is required.
+OpenSSL used by CURL library is required to be 1.0.1c or higher.
 You may also need to update your SSL/TLS libraries, see [here](http://curl.haxx.se/docs/ssl-compared.html) for more details.

 To check PHP, in a shell on your **production system**, run: